 Tashkent Amir Khan Hostel – nice hostel, located close to the airport (I walked for my flight).
 I stayed in a female-only dormitory room and it was clean and comfortable.
 Plugs and curtains for each bed.
 Clean bathroom.
 Breakfast included.
 The staff were really nice and offered me a takeaway breakfast with no additional charge as I was leaving early for my morning flight.
 Check prices and availability here.

 From Tashkent, I took a train to Samarkand, where I spent 1,5 day.
-The city has a busier vibe from other places in Uzbekistan, and the most famous landmark is Registan.
+The city has a busier vibe from other places in Uzbekistan.
+There are a lot of amazing things to do in Samarkand.
+The most famous landmark is the Registan.

 I managed to see everything on the first day after arrival, so during the second day, I was mainly walking around, talking to people, eating, drinking tea and wandering the streets.
 I would say that one full day there would be enough, but do not miss sunrise and sunset in Registan!